Moon So-ri: 2006 to 2009: Film career, return to theater, and television debut

+2011–2016: Broadening Scope: film, stage, and international jury engagements

-Her voice acting for Leafie, A Hen into the Wild was praised as "superb [...] instantly recognizable and articulating the gumption and touching naivete of the eponymous hen with great conviction," and in 2011 Leafie became the most successful Korean animated film of the modern era, with over 2 million admissions.
+Moon lend her voice for Leafie, A Hen into the Wild, played the main character hen 'Ipsak'.
+Her voice acting was praised as "superb [...] instantly recognizable and articulating the gumption and touching naivete of the eponymous hen with great conviction," and in 2011 Leafie became the most successful Korean animated film of the modern era, with over 2 million admissions.
 That same year, Moon joined Konkuk University's Faculty of Arts as a professor of film studies.

 In 2012, she worked again with Hong Sang-soo in In Another Country, which was headlined by French actress Isabelle Huppert, of whom Moon is a fan.

 Because she found his script "unique and creative," Moon took a risk on newbie director Park Myung-rang and joined the cast of his 2013 crime thriller An Ethics Lesson.
-She then reunited with Sol Kyung-gu in the spy comedy The Spy: Undercover Operation.
+She then reunited with Sul Kyung-gu in the spy comedy The Spy: Undercover Operation.

 In 2014, Moon starred in Venus Talk, about the romantic and sex lives of three women in their forties.
 She also appeared in Park Chan-kyong's fantasy/documentary Manshin: Ten Thousand Spirits that looked at Korean modern history through the checkered past and exorcism-based imagination of a shaman.
 Another Hong Sang-soo feature, Hill of Freedom, followed.

-On television, she was designated as one of the co-hosts of a new talk show, Magic Eye; this was the first time Moon had been involved in variety programming.
+On television, she was selected as one of the co-hosts of a new talk show, Magic Eye; this was the first time Moon had been involved in variety programming.